 Lisa has a strong public sector background in strategic policy, research, insight, and analysis with the Ministry of Justice, the University of Wales, and the British Army.

-CEO, Monash University
+CEO, Monash College

 As a Monash University alumna, Jo is a proud advocate of the power of an excellent education and the opportunities it provides.